Resources

 Remember to bring:

-- I-20 (with travel signature dated within the last 12 months)
+- Current I-20 with travel signature dated within 12 months.

-- Valid visa (exceptions to Canada or Mexico for 30 days or less)
+- Valid visa (exceptions for Canada or Mexico for 30 days or less travel).
+If your visa is expired, you must return home to renew prior to returning to the US.

 - If on OPT, your EAD card and proof of employment